Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Conclusion

 O(1 second) after core collapse, the neutrinos from the core are expected to be a roughly even mixture of all three flavors and of neutrinos and antineutrinos \cite{fischer_neutrino_2012, fischer_protoneutron_2010, huedepohl_neutrino_2010}.
 For such a system, I have found that $n_f$ = 3 entanglement dynamics are distinct from those for $n_f$ = 2.
 This is due to two reasons.
 The first is the difference with $n_f$ = 2 behavior exhibited by a state that starts as a mixture of all three flavors.
-The second is because, similar to Majorana neutrinos, neutrino-antineutrino mixtures show substantial differences between $n_f$ = 2 and $n_f$ = 3 even for the simple N = 2 case.
-This finding is analogous to the results in Ref. \cite{cervia2022collective} for tensor network methods using the time-dependent variational principle (TDVP).
-In Ref. \cite{cervia2022collective}, it was found that resource-scaling of TDVP is significantly worse for mixtures of neutrino flavors than for an all-$\nu_e$ sample.
-In conclusion, a simulation of larger-N neutrino-antineutrino mixtures with all three flavors equally represented could be an ideal substrate for realizing quantum advantage and for a characterization of the features of $n_f$ = 3 similar to what Refs. \cite{pehlivan2011invariants, Espinoza2013, Pehlivan2014, birol2018neutrino, Cervia2019, Cervia2019Entanglement, patwardhan2019eigenvalues, patwardhan2021spectral, roggero2021dynamical, roggero2021entanglement, Lacroix2022, Martin2023ManyBody, cirigliano2024neutrino, Bhaskar2024TimeScales} found for $n_f$ = 2.
+The second is because, similar to Majorana neutrinos, neutrino-antineutrino mixtures show substantial differences between $n_f$ = 2 and $n_f$ = 3 even for the simple N = 2 case when both neutrino-neutrino interactions and vacuum oscillations have non-negligible effects on flavor dynamics.
+In conclusion, a simulation of larger-N neutrino-antineutrino mixtures with all three flavors equally represented could be an ideal substrate for realizing quantum advantage.